 - To plan for possible incapacity in the future

-- To ease the burden of your family and prevent them from having to make difficult decisions (e.g. concerning your end-of-life care or your funeral arrangements)
+- To ease the burden of your family and prevent them from having to make difficult decisions (e.g. concerning your end-of-life care or your funeral arrangements after you are deceased)

 At Wilson Law, we prioritise our clients’ concerns about their wealth, its preservation, and transfer by actively working with them and their accountants, financial planners, other professional advisors.

 We Provide Complete Estate Planning Services in Australia

 Our team of estate lawyers has both domestic and commercial experience, so we have extensive knowledge when it comes to wills and estate law in Queensland.
 If you need a scheme approved will lawyer Brisbane, Wilson Law estate lawyers can help you with the following issues: